pcsmomo/docker-kubernetes/README.md

 ## Thoughts

-- Holy moly.
-AWS setting part is always challenging, 18 minute lecture got me for almost 2 hours to complete the setting such as "145.
-Using EFS Volumes with ECS"
 - It might be a good idea of using the same name for tags on every service for this app

-## next remove mongodb user